Native plantings for the river

 Gardening tips for fall, winter and early spring

-Leave last year's leaves where they are in the fall.
-Not only do old leaves help retain soil moisture, suppress weeds and provide nutrients, but they also protect overwintering bumblebees, which need the insulating leaf layer.
+Leave last year's leaves where they fall in the fall.
+Not only do old leaves help retain soil moisture, suppress weeds and provide nutrients, they also protect overwintering bumblebees, which need the insulating leaf layer.

 If you're cutting back your garden, leave one to two feet of standing dead stalks to provide nesting cavities for pollinators and other insects.
-The remaining standing dead material will eventually being hidden by the plants' new growth.
-If you cut stalks in the spring, leave them in a stack for a few weeks to allow any nesting insects to emerge.
+The remaining standing dead material will eventually be hidden by the plants' new growth.
+We know it's tempting, but don't start your garden work too early in the spring.
+Wait until night-time temperatures are in the 50s — usually early to mid-May — to allow insects to wake for the season."
+If you cut stalks, leave them in a stack for a few weeks to allow any nesting insects to emerge.

 Choosing native plants

 Not sure where to start?
-Here are a few select species especially good for urban gardens.
+Here are a few select species that are especially good for urban gardens.

 Early blooms